mathsoftware/engineer/representation/repsymo/2dp/mrm/feat/draw-a-tree-on-canvas-with-xy-coordinates/index.md

 It follows that the independent variable `x` is going to be the `decisionYear` attribute and the dependent variable `y` the `machineAge`.
-The tree is binary which can have two children: `k` and `r`.
+The tree is binary so can have two children: `k` and `r`.

 Thus, we have a binary tree to draw on a `xy-plane`.

-This data structure is an external given model, so you should add it, say, into a `model.ts` module.
+This data structure is an external given model, so it should be added, say, into a `model.ts` module.

 #### Canvas